 Students develop skills in using appropriate protocols for working with Aboriginal communities.
 They locate, select, organise, and communicate information using relevant research techniques and technologies.
 Students develop an appreciation of the importance of community consultation, ownership of cultural knowledge and the protection of data.

-- Aboriginal Identities

-- Aboriginal Peoples and the Visual Arts
+- · Aboriginal Culture and Identity

-- Aboriginal Peoples and the Performing Arts
+- Aboriginal Culture and Visual Arts

-- Aboriginal Peoples and Sport
+- Aboriginal Culture and Sport

-- Aboriginal Peoples and Connection (Food, Shelter, Tools)
+- Aboriginal Culture and Sustainability

 - Practical

 - Visual Diary

-- Folio of Work
+- · Folio of Work

 - Research and Investigation task

 Pathways

 - Visual Arts

 - History

 - Music

 - Dance

 - ASP

 Business and Civics